-- Reference 1.1a: Photographs of youth - Reference 1.1b: Slide show of refugee photographs - Reference 1.1c: Workshop agenda handout - Reference 1.1d: What makes a good photo slideshow - Reference 1.1e: Camera diagram handout - Reference 1.1f: Glossary of photography terms and concepts - Worksheet 1.1a: Personal information form - Worksheet 1.1b: Questionnaire for Perception Exercise
+- Reference 1.1a: Workshop agenda handout

+- Reference 1.1b: Photographs of youth

+- Reference 1.1c: Slide show of refugee photographs

+- Reference 1.1d: Glossary of photography terms and concepts

+- Reference 1.1e: Camera diagram handout

+- Worksheet 1.1a: Personal information form

+- Worksheet 1.1b: Questionnaire for Perception Exercise

 - Laptop

 - Projector

-- Folders to contain all handouts and worksheets
+- Folders containing all handouts and worksheets for each participant

 - Notebooks and Pens

 - Digital Cameras: (preferably 8.0 megapixels): including charged batteries, memory cards, USB cord if necessary

-Session 1.2 Composition - Photos and Words
+Session 1.2 Composition - Photos and Text

-This session will invite participants to consider the decisions they make as photographers as it relates to the techniques that they use and the compositional outcome.
-They will also be asked to critically critique the work of their peers.
+This session will invite participants to consider the decisions they make as photographers regarding composition and visual strategies.
+They will also be asked to critique the work of their peers.
 Through these exercises participants will learn how to use words and photos to tell a story.
-The second half of the workshop will serve to introduce the participants to video interviews.
-This session will introduce participants to the interview process.
+The second half of the workshop will serve to introduce the participants to video interviews and the interview process.
 They will learn basic interview techniques, and with the assistance of the facilitators, the participants will be given the opportunity to conduct a video interview, both as an interview subject and as an interviewer.